As seen in:

 The Canadian Common CV dates back to 2002.
 It had a noble goal: to help researchers apply for funding.

-Before that, someone applying for funding at several funding organizations had to create several versions of their CV from scratch because each organization required a different CV format.
+Before that, someone applying for funding at several funding organizations had to create several versions of their CV from scratch because each organization required a different resume format.

 “So let’s make a web app where you only add your data once, and it makes several CVs according to each organization’s unique template,” they said.
 “It will work,” they said.